gcuddy/portfolio/src/content/notes/2020-01-14-The-Entanglement.md

 ---
 title: The Entanglement
+description: >-
-description: In which I try to explore the ways in which we are entangled with history, legacies and traumas.
+  In which I try to explore the ways in which we are entangled with history, legacies and traumas.
 slug: entanglement
+pubDate: '2020-01-14'
 ---

 We live in webs of entanglements.
 Amidst history, society and pop culture, these entanglements live with us, whether we notice them or not.